-The Global Action to Prevent and Address Trafficking in Persons and the Smuggling of Migrants is a four year (2015-2016) joint initiative by the European Union and the United Nations Office on Drugs and Crime (UNODC) being implemented in partnership with the International Organization for Migration (IOM) and the United Nations Children’s Fund (UNICEF).
-The programme forms part of a joint response to trafficking in persons and the smuggling of migrants and it is expected to be delivered in 13 strategically selected countries across Africa, Asia, Eastern Europe and Latin America.
-A focus will be placed on assistance to governmental authorities, civil society organizations, victims of trafficking and smuggled migrants.
+The Global Action to Prevent and Address Trafficking in Persons and the Smuggling of Migrants was a four-year (2015-2019) joint initiative by the European Union and the United Nations Office on Drugs and Crime (UNODC) implemented in partnership with the International Organization for Migration (IOM) and the United Nations Children’s Fund (UNICEF).
+The programme formed part of a joint response to trafficking in persons and the smuggling of migrants and it was delivered in 13 strategically selected countries across Africa, Asia, Eastern Europe and Latin America.
+A focus was placed on assistance to governmental authorities, civil society organizations, victims of trafficking and smuggled migrants.

-Aims and objectives: The programme aims to assist the selected countries in developing and implementing comprehensive national counter-trafficking and counter-smuggling responses.
-A dual prevention and protection approach has been adopted and includes six key responses linked to the following objectives:
+The programme assisted the selected countries in developing and implementing comprehensive national counter-trafficking and counter-smuggling responses.
+A dual prevention and protection approach was adopted and included six key responses linked to the following objectives:

 - Strategy and policy development

 - Legislative assistance

 - Protection and assistance to victims of trafficking and smuggled migrants

 - Assistance and support to children among victims of trafficking and smuggled migrants